What is Resolution?

 Figure 1.
 Light made up of 321k photons of broad spectrum and constant Spectral Photon Distribution between 400 and 720nm is weighted by cone sensitivity to produce a relative stimulus equivalent to 94,700 photons, proportional to the area under the curve

-Continue reading Color: From Capture to Eye
+Continue reading Color: From Object to Eye

 An Introduction to Color in Digital Cameras